G7 reaches consensus on Chinese dumping and human rights abuses - US official | ExBulletin

 G7 reaches consensus on Chinese dumping and human rights abuses – US official

-G7 leaders reached consensus on need for a common approach by China selling exports at unfairly low prices and human rights violations, a senior official in the president’s administration said on Saturday American Joe Biden.
+CARBIS BAY, England (Reuters) G7 leaders reached consensus on the need for a common approach from China selling exports at unfairly low prices and human rights violations, a senior said on Saturday responsible for the administration of US President Joe Bidens.

 The official, speaking on condition of anonymity, said leaders of the largest advanced economies in the Group of Seven had also agreed on the need to coordinate supply chain resilience to ensure that democracies support each other.

-In the legal structure of the World Trade Organization, the designation of China as a “marketless economy” allows its trading partners, including the United States, to use a special framework to determine whether Chinese exports are sold. at unfairly low prices and, if so, apply additional anti-dumping duties.
+In the legal structure of the World Trade Organization, the designation of China as a non-market economy allows its trading partners, including the United States, to use a special framework to determine whether Chinese exports are sold at unfairly low prices and, if so, apply additional anti-dumping duties.

+(Reporting by Steve Holland, written by Elizabeth Piper; editing by William James)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online